National 4-H Conference

-- Commit following the conference to share what they learned to 4-H stakeholders at the local and state level.
-A pre-approved plan will be identified by selected delegate.
+- Commit to post-conference expectation: Following the Conference share what learned to 4-H stakeholders at the local and/or state level.

 How much does it cost?

-Estimated cost per Minnesota delegate is around $850 per delegate.
+Minnesota cost for selected delegate is $995.
+(This is an increase in cost due to National increase in cost.)
 Nominees are encouraged to seek financial support for the registration fee from their local 4-H Council/Federation and other local community organizations.
 County 4-H Federations/Leaders Councils are encouraged to help defray some of the cost if their 4-H member is appointed to attend this National Conference.
 The National 4-H Conference is supported in part by the Minnesota 4-H Foundation.

 Registration process timeline

-Letters sent to all 2013 National Conference Minnesota delegates.
+- Dec.
+20: Letters sent to all 2014 National Conference Minnesota candidates.

 Additional timeline for selected delegates:

 - Jan.
 28, 2014: $995 fee due for each selected Minnesota delegate (Including scholarship monies.)